Crispy Amish Onion Fritters

 Is Crispy Amish Onion Fritters gluten-free?

-This recipe contains gluten from the all-purpose flour, which is a key ingredient for the fritters’ structure.
+No, this recipe is not inherently gluten-free as it contains gluten from all-purpose flour.
 However, you can easily make a gluten-free version by substituting the all-purpose flour with a gluten-free all-purpose flour blend.
-This swap will allow you to enjoy the same crispy texture.
+This simple swap allows those with dietary restrictions to enjoy these crispy fritters.

 Conclusion